“This is Jim Rockford. At the tone leave your name and message. I’ll get back to you.”

 A plane touches down at LAX.
 Moments later, James Rockford is striding through the terminal with cagy purpose and the feigned nonchalance of a man who knows he’s being watched.
 Rockford finds a payphone and reports to his client, a Mr. Warner Jameson, to whom Jim seems uncharacteristically deferential, a lot of “yes sirs” and “no sirs.”
 Rockford informs Jameson that something “a little weird” happened back in Newark, and that Jim will fill him in later.
 But first he has to go home, shower and change clothes.
 It’s pretty obvious from Jimbo’s body language that whatever happened in Jersey didn’t stay in Jersey, and has clung to Jim like bad cologne, leaving him feeling uneasy and unclean.

 With a half-block lead, Rockford literally piggybacks his way into a public parking lot by rear-ending a guy in a

-By the time Rockford’s pursuer arrives, that arm has come down and the pursuer has to waste precious moments fishing for coins to pay the parking fee.
-When he does finally insert the coins and wait for the barrier arm to lift back up, it’s too late.
+By the time Rockford’s pursuer arrives, that arm has indeed come down and the pursuer has to waste precious moments fishing for coins to pay the parking fee.
+When he does finally insert the correct change and wait for the barrier arm to lift back up, it’s already too late.
 Rockford has eluded him.

 This is not the first time we’ve seen Rockford get away in a game of cat and mouse, but this might be the first time we see it from the chaser’s perspective.
 The silver Nova follows Jim’s Firebird into a parking lot that has only one way in and one way out.
 Jim would appear to be a sitting duck as the Nova begins methodically working its way up and down the row of cars, waiting for the Firebird to reveal itself and make its move.
 But there is a full ninety seconds of silence as the Nova searches for Rockford in ever increasing panic before finally exiting the parking lot in defeat.
 One moment Jim’s there, the next he’s gone.
 Eventually, the guy in the Nova thumps his palms against the steering wheel in exasperation, acknowledging his defeat.
 It’s a novel perspective on a very familiar scene–Jimbo getting away cleanly.
 We’ve seen it from Jimbo’s point of view many times; this is what it looks like for the other guy.